Sleeping with the Past: Reception

-Sleeping with the Past received lukewarm reviews when the album was released in 1989.
+Sleeping with the Past received lukewarm reviews when it was released in 1989.
 After peaking at No. 6 in October 1989 on the UK Albums Chart, the re-release of "Sacrifice" as a double A-side with "Healing Hands" in June 1990, and that single's rise to the #1 spot, Sleeping with the Past was propelled back up to the #1 position on the UK Albums Chart shortly afterwards, giving John his first No. 1 album in his home country since 1977.
 The feat was repeated when the greatest hits compilation The Very Best of Elton John was released in the autumn of 1990.

 The album became his highest-selling studio album in the UK, being certified 3× Platinum and spawned his first solo No. 1 hit in his home country.